 Yes!
 Not only are lab-grown diamonds just as beautiful, but they’re eco-friendly and sustainable.
 Plus, it will save you money.

 When looking at diamonds, you’ve probably heard of the 4 C’s; this refers to the characteristics of a diamond that determine its quality and value.
 The four C’s are cut, clarity, color, and carat weight.
+Using the 4 C’s, and specifically the carat weight, an individual can tell how big a diamond is.

 The more you know about diamonds, the more likely you are to find a quality diamond on a budget, but you might have to do some shopping around.
 The short answer is yes, you can find a beautiful diamond on a budget; however, you may want to consider alternative options such as lab-grown diamonds or even an alternate gemstone.

-Now that you know more about diamonds and how to tell if they’re real, you can decide if a diamond engagement ring is right for your partner or find the most flawless diamond that will suit your budget.
+Now that you know more about diamonds and how to tell if they’re real, you can decide if a diamond engagement ring is right for your partner or find the most flawless diamonds that will suit your budget.

 At The Groom Club, we help the groom-curious and grooms up their game at every stage!
 If you’re ready to propose and don’t what to do, we’ve got tips!
 Want to learn more about engagement ring history and symbolism?
 We’ve got your back.